 For accurately exporting 3D print ready models into STL files for convenience of 3D printing, you need to follow the steps mentioned below.
 Adhering to them would also lead to reduction in the 3D printing related expenses.

 Get a clear view of STL resolution

-As stated earlier, a sequence of linked triangles is used by the STL format for recreating solid model’s surface geometry.
-As the resolution is increased, the number of triangles used would also go up in number.
-This would lead to better approximation of the 3D models’ surfaces.
+As stated earlier, a sequence of linked triangles is used by the STL format for recreating a solid model’s surface geometry.
+As the resolution of STL files is increased, the number of triangles used would also go up in number.
+This would lead to a better approximation of the 3D models’ surfaces.
 However, the STL file’s size also increases.

 When the model is exported in very low resolution, the triangles would be visible on the surface of the model after printing.
 This is something you won’t want on your model’s body.
 But, you can utilize the digital look for creating ‘low-poly’ models.
 It is not desirable that you increase the resolution after a certain degree.
 You would not get any new benefit.
 Extremely minute details cannot be captured in 3D prints.
 However, such an increase would lead to unnecessary enlargement in the file’s size.
 Consequently, large files would pose problems in handling and processing.

 By changing the tolerance within CAD program, the resolution of STL files can be modified.
 If you are not sure about the tolerance level, go for ‘high’ preset.
 This is the best bet when you want to generate STL file that can be conveniently 3D printed.

 STL resolution is specified in different CAD software in differing manners.
 However, 2 parameters are common to all packages i.e. angle and chord height.